-Catching the Tuesday night ferry from Harwich to Hoek van Holland, we head north for two days along the North Sea Route (LF1) through the sand dunes to Hoorn.
+Catching the Tuesday night ferry from Harwich to Hoek van Holland, we head north through the sand dunes for two days along the North Sea Route (LF1), with an overnight stop in IJmuiden, to Den Helder.
 We stay here for two nights, giving us the opportunity to vist the island of Texel.

 Then we cross the mouth of the IJsselmeer on the 30km-long Afsluitdijk into Friesland with its many lakes, stopping at some of the "elfsteden", before turning south to Emmeloord in Flevoland.

-On Monday we either catch a train back south from Leylstad, or cross the IJseelmeer once more, this time on the Maarkewaardijk, for a train south from Enkhuizen.
+On Monday we either catch a train back south from Leylstad, or cross the IJsselmeer once more, this time on the Houtribdijk, for a train south from Enkhuizen.
 The Monday night ferry home allows an early morning arrival in London on the Tuesday morning.

 Quiet roads and segregated cycle paths throughout (and absolutely no hills!).